 - SSO is an all-or-nothing option: If enabled, everyone will need to use it.
 If you have vendors or collaborators outside your company, they will also need to use SSO.
 Your IdP must be accessible by everyone who will need to log on Shotgun.
 However, playlist sharing will continue to work as it did for the Client Review Site.

-- The iOS Review App does not yet support SSO.
-If it is essential to your workflow, you will no longer be able to use it.
+- The iOS Review App supports SSO starting at version 2.0.0.
+If it is essential to your workflow, you will need to update to the latest version.

-- If you use RV, you will need to update to version 7.2.5 or later.
-RV on Mac OSX doesn’t support TLS v1.2 yet.
+- If you use RV, you will need to update to version 7.3.2 or later.

-- If you use the Shotgun Python API, it will no longer be possible to connect to Shotgun using only a username and password.
+- If you use the Shotgun Python API or the Shotgun REST API, it will no longer be possible to connect to Shotgun using only a username and password.
 Your scripts will need to be modified.
 Our support team can provide help and advice.